 As more consumers make ecommerce purchases outside their home country, brands are expected to deliver transparent and efficient experiences.
 Global supply chain bottlenecks and customs clearance be damned, consumers want their orders as soon as possible, with no unpleasant surprises.

-Tackling cross-border logistics is no small feat, but with the right technology and third party logistics (3PL) partners in place, brands can rise to the occasion and avoid crucial mistakes.
-In this blog, we will cover the top logistics challenges and what brands can do to deliver exceptional cross-border customer experiences.
+Tackling cross-border logistics is no small feat, but with the right technology and third-party logistics (3PL) partners in place, brands can rise to the occasion and avoid crucial mistakes.
+In this blog, we will cover the top cross-border logistics and shipping challenges, plus what brands can do to deliver exceptional international customer experiences.

 1. Meeting Ever-Changing Customer Expectations